 - UV stabilised (relatively unaffected by UV radiation, therefore resists cracking, delamination, lifting, shrinking)

-- Removeable even after 7 years (these films use an acrylic adhesive which never sets or goes hard and can safely be removed from Class A painted surfaces, i.e. factory-finish).
+- Removeable even after 7 years (these films use an acrylic adhesive which never sets or goes hard and can safely be removed from modern Class A painted surfaces, i.e. factory-finish).
 If your paint is sub-standard, damaged, or a respray we do not recommend that you use the film.

 - Allows UV radiation to pass through thereby allowing protected and unprotected painted surfaces to fade at the same rate.

-Additionally, some of the newer films also offer
+Additionally, most of the newer films also offer

 - Superior stain resistance